elierotenberg/remutable/README.md

 Add/remove a change listener.
 The change listener will be called with `(head, patch)` __synchronously__ on each commit/apply.

 This feature should be used with care, as it can induce infinite recursion if an change events results in a new change.
+Its intented use is to __propagate__ updates, typically in a one-way data flow.

 `r.toJSON(): string`